tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

     We require subcontractors to join Microsoft\'s Vendor Privacy Assurance Program, to meet our privacy requirements by contract, and to undergo regular privacy training.
 We contractually obligate subcontractors that work in facilities or on equipment controlled by Microsoft to follow our privacy standards.
 All other subcontractors are contractually obligated to follow privacy standards equivalent to our own.

+    Azure Support can access your VMs utilizing the audited Azure Lockbox feature when needed in the resolution of difficult issues.

 6. How does Azure protect against threats?

     Intrusion detection and prevention systems, denial of service attack prevention, regular penetration testing, and forensic tools help identify and mitigate threats from both outside and inside of Azure.